Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Method

 where $\mathbf{X}_0=[\mathbf{x}_{1,0}, \dots, \mathbf{x}_{1,N}]^\mathrm{T}$ represents the matrix storing the initial input $N$ examples, $\mathbf{X}'=[\mathbf{x}_{1,0} + \mathbf{d}, \dots, \mathbf{x}_{1,N} + \mathbf{d}]^\mathrm{T}$ represent the extracted conterfactuals, after shifting the input examples with vector $\mathbf{d}$.
 Formally, $\mathbf{X'} = \mathbf{X}_0 + \mathbf{D}$, where $\mathbf{D} = \mathbf{1}_N \cdot \mathbf{d}^{\mathrm{T}}$ and $\mathbf{1}_N$ represents $N$-dimesional vector containing ones.
 We define a global distance as $d^G(\mathbf{X}_0, \mathbf{X}')=\sum_{n=1}^N d(\mathbf{x}_{n,0}, \mathbf{x}'_{n})$, and global classification loss as an aggregation of the components: $\ell^G(h(\mathbf{X}'), y')=\sum_{n=1}^N \ell(h(\mathbf{x}_n'), y')$.

-Extracting a single direction vector $\mathbf{d}$ can be inefficient due to the dispersed initial positions $\mathbf{X}_0$ and, as discussed by \citet{KanamoriTKI22}, it strictly depends on the farthest observation.
-Therefore, following the GLOBE-CE \citep{LeyMM23}, we incorporate additional magnitude components and represent the counterfactuals as:
+Extracting a single direction vector $\mathbf{d}$ can be inefficient due to the dispersed initial positions $\mathbf{X}_0$ and, as discussed by~\cite{KanamoriTKI22}, it strictly depends on the farthest observation.
+Therefore, following the GLOBE-CE~\cite{LeyMM23}, we incorporate additional magnitude components and represent the counterfactuals as:

-where $\mathbf{K}$ is the diagonal matrix of magnitudes on the diagonal, i.e., $\mathbf{K} = \text{diag}(k_1, \ldots, k_N)$.
-In order to ensure non-negative values of magnitudes, we represent them as $k_i = \exp{(h_i)}$.
+where $\mathbf{K}$ is the diagonal matrix of magnitudes, i.e., $\mathbf{K} = \mathrm{diag}(\exp(k_1), \ldots, \exp(k_N))$.
+The exponential parametrization ensures non-negative values of magnitudes.
 This formulation extends the classical vector-based update rule given by eq. \eqref{eq:vector_update_k} to the matrix notation.
 In order to extract the counterfactuals, we simply include $\mathbf{X}_0$ in eq. \eqref{eq:global_loss} and optimize $\mathbf{K}$ together with $\mathbf{d}$.